tmolteno/TART/software/README.md

 SSH into the raspberry pi after completing step 1.

     cd software

+Edit docker-compose.yml and change LOGIN_PW= from passwd to your secure password.
+This password is used to log in to the TART web interface

+Now run

     docker-compose build
 This last step can take ages (around 1 hour or so)